aadimator/data-science-bowl-2018/README.md

 	docker rename <original container name> keras

-To start the container the container:
+To start the container:

 	docker start keras

+To stop the container:

+	docker stop keras

 To see the notebook URL: